In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 - tastes like it’s from planet Earth

-So I’m resigning myself to the (apparent) fact that I can’t be as much of a stickler for purity like I was with the BCAAs & protein powders.
+So I’m resigning myself to the fact that maybe I can’t be as much of a stickler for purity like I was with the BCAAs & protein powders.

 Artificial sweeteners